-This Audit Findings report highlights the key findings arising from the audit that are significant to the responsibility of those charged with governance (in the case of Devon Pension Fund, the Audit Committee), to oversee the financial reporting process, as required by International Standard on Auditing (UK & Ireland) 260, the Local Audit and Accountability Act 2014 and the National Audit Office Code of Audit Practice.
+This Audit Findings report highlights the key findings arising from the audit that are significant to the responsibility of those charged with governance (in the case of Devon Devon Fund, the Audit Committee), to oversee the financial reporting process, as required by International Standard on Auditing (UK & Ireland) 260, the Local Audit and Accountability Act 2014 and the National Audit Office Code of Audit Practice.
 Its contents have been discussed with officers.

-forming and expressing an opinion on the financial statements that have been prepared by management with the oversight of those charged with governance.
-The audit of As auditor we are responsible for performing the audit, in accordance with International Standards on Auditing (UK & Ireland) (ISA (UK&I)), which is directed towards the financial statements does not relieve management or those charged with governance of their responsibilities for the preparation of the financial statements The contents of this report relate only to those matters which came to our attention during the conduct of our normal audit procedures which are designed primarily for the purpose of expressing our opinion on the financial statements and giving a value for money conclusion.
+As auditor we are responsible for performing the audit, in accordance with International Standards on Auditing (UK & Ireland) (ISA (UK&I)), which is directed towards Groming and expressing an opinion on the financial statements that have been prepared by management with the oversight of those charged with governance.
+The audit of the financial statements does not relieve management or those charged with governance of their responsibilities for the preparation of the financial statements The contents of this report relate only to those matters which came to our attention during the conduct of our normal audit procedures which are designed primarily for the purpose of expressing our opinion on the financial statements and giving a value for money conclusion.
 Our audit is not designed to test all internal controls or identify all identify.
 We do not accept any responsibility for any loss occasioned to any third party acting, or refraining from acting on the basis of the content of this report, as this areas of control weakness.
 However, where, as part of our testing, we identify any control weaknesses, we will report these to you.
 In consequence, our work cannot be relied upon to disclose defalcations or other irregularities, or to include all possible improvements in internal control that a more extensive special examination might report was not prepared for, nor intended for, any other purpose.